diegohdnz11/WhiskIt/README.md

 ## API

 If the app shows `Failed host lookup`, first check the internet connection on the device or emulator.
-Open this URL inside the same device browser: